mdeous/dradis-osvulndb/README.md

 # VulnDB add-on for Dradis

-A simple plugin to import issues from a [VulnDB](https://github.com/vulndb/data) in the Dradis Framework.
+A simple plugin to import issues from a [VulnDB](https://github.com/vulndb/data) repository in the Dradis Framework.

 The idea is to be able to use a VulnDB repository as a library of re-usable report entries for your projects.